francesNLP/MappingChange/README.md

 We are using the dataframe version of this [KnowledgeGraph](https://zenodo.org/records/14051678) as an input data from our pipeline.
 If you want to have access to it, drop us an email.

- 1. Extraction Scripts ([extract_gaz_1803.py](./src/extract_gaz_1803.py), [extract_gaz_1806.py](./src/extract_gaz_1806.py) ....): 	Main scripts for processing the respective editions.
+ 1. [Extraction Scripts](#extraction-scripts) ([extract_gaz_1803.py](./src/extract_gaz_1803.py), [extract_gaz_1806.py](./src/extract_gaz_1806.py) ....): 	Main scripts for processing the respective editions.
 They extract articles from specific page ranges, send chunked prompts to OpenAI’s GPT-4 for article segmentation, and save both raw and cleaned JSON results.
 Different prompts are used across different scripts, since the format of the books (pages headers, articles names, descriptions) change over years.

- 2. [Merging Cleaning Data](./src/merge_cleaned_articles.py): Merges all the cleaned JSON article files into a single output file, sorting and aligning metadata across the dataset.
+ 2. [Merging Cleaning Data](#merging-cleaning-data): Merges all the cleaned JSON article files into a single output file, sorting and aligning metadata across the dataset.

- 3. [Dataframe Generation](./src/dataframe_articles.py): A script that deduplicates and cleans already extracted articles.
+ 3. [Dataframe Generation](#dataframe-generation): A script that deduplicates and cleans already extracted articles.
 It includes advanced logic to detect fuzzy duplicates, substring containment, and prefix-based similarity across multiple pages.
 It also adds metadata from the original OCR dataset.
 These are then exported and analyzed in Jupyter/Colab notebooks.

- 4. [Knowledge Graph Generation](./src/knowledge_graph/df_to_kg.py): This script constructs a RDF knowledge graph based on [Heritage Textual Ontology (HTO)](https://w3id.org/hto) and all dataframes generated from step 3.
+ 4. [Knowledge Graph Generation](#knowledge-graph-generation): This script constructs a RDF knowledge graph based on [Heritage Textual Ontology (HTO)](https://w3id.org/hto) and all dataframes generated from step 3.
 In this graph, articles with their "see reference" articles are linked.

- 5. [Adding Page Permanent URLs](./src/knowledge_graph/add_page_permanent_url.py): Adds permanent url of each page to the graph from step 4.
+ 5. [Adding Page Permanent URLs](#adding-page-permanent-urls): Adds permanent url of each page to the graph from step 4.
 These permanent urls are extracted from [NLS digital gallery](https://digital.nls.uk/gazetteers-of-scotland-1803-1901/archive/97491608) and stored in `volume_page_urls.json`.

- 6. Uploading Knowledge to Fuseki SPARQL Server: Upload the graph file from step 5 to a [Fuseki server](https://jena.apache.org/documentation/fuseki2/), a SPARQL server for storing and querying RDF graphs.
+ 6. [Uploading Knowledge to Fuseki SPARQL Server](#uploading-knowledge-to-fuseki-sparql-server): Upload the graph file from step 5 to a [Fuseki server](https://jena.apache.org/documentation/fuseki2/), a SPARQL server for storing and querying RDF graphs.

- 7. [Knowledge Graph Dataframe Generation](./src/knowledge_graph/kg_to_df.py): This script generates dataframe from uploaded graph in step 6.
+ 7. [Knowledge Graph Dataframe Generation](#knowledge-graph-dataframe-generation): This script generates dataframe from uploaded graph in step 6.
 Compare to the dataframe from step 3, this dataframe only stores essential data for knowledge enrichment and retrival in the following steps.
 It also includes uris of these essential data for enriched knowledge to link to.

- 8. [Embedding Generation](./src/knowledge_graph/generate_embeddings.py): Generates vector representation (embedding) of each article using their descriptions.
+ 8. [Embedding Generation](#embedding-generation): Generates vector representation (embedding) of each article using their descriptions.
 These embeddings are used to infer semantic relation and enrich knowledge in the following steps.

- 9. [Article Linkage](./src/knowledge_graph/record_linkage.py): links articles across years using dataframe from step 8.
+ 9. [Articles Linkage](#articles-linkage): links articles across years using dataframe from step 8.
 It groups articles into concepts, and update the input dataframe with concept uris.

- 10. [Wikidata Linkage](./src/knowledge_graph/wikidata_linkage.py): links articles with wikidata items using dataframe from step 9.
+ 10. [Wikidata Linkage](#wikidata-linkage): links articles with wikidata items using dataframe from step 9.
 It generates a dataframe for these linked items with uris of their corresponding grouped concepts from step 9.
 If a wikidata item has already been linked in other collections, this script can then link an article to this item through the concept built in that collection, thus allowing linkage across collections.
 Note that this cross-collection linkage requires wikidata dataframe generated for other collections.
 The dataframe generated from this script only includes newly linked wiki items.
 Also, it updates input dataframe from step 9 with concept uris from other collections if possible.

- 11. [Dbpedia Linkage](./src/knowledge_graph/dbpedia_linkage.py): similar to wikidata linkage, this script links articles with dbpedia items using updated input dataframe from step 10.
+ 11. [Dbpedia Linkage](#dbpedia-linkage): similar to wikidata linkage, this script links articles with dbpedia items using updated input dataframe from step 10.

  12. [Graph Generation for Enriched Knowledge](./src/knowledge_graph/add_concepts_to_graph.py): This script generates graph for enriched knowledge, including grouped concepts, links from articles, wikidata and dbpedia items to concepts.
 Upload this graph to the same dataset of the server in step 6.